Monolithically Integrated VO$_2$ Mott Oscillators for Energy-Efficient Spiking Neurons: Acknowledgements

 With G$_m$ and G$_i$ being the the metallic and insulating conductance and $\Delta T$ being the temperature range for which the transition from G$_i$ to G$_m$ occurs.
 The fitting is used to model VO$_2$ conductivity in COMSOL Multiphysics to reproduce a typical nanosheet device (Fig.~\ref{fig:COMSOL}b) and evaluating the effect of geometry scaling on P$_{TH}$ (Fig.~\ref{fig:COMSOL}c).
 As explained in Methods section, V$_{TH}$ and I$_{TH}$ can be estimated by extracting V and I values for a temperature equal to T$_{TH}$.
 An example is reported in Fig.~\ref{fig:COMSOL}d for V$_{TH}$.
 Fig.~\ref{fig:COMSOL}e shows the current trend with the internal temperature of the device as computed from the finite-element model, its fitting, and the equivalent current estimated from the following analytical model:

 Eq.~\ref{IT_model} is derived from the more common expression for I$_{TH}$ in the Joule heating framework, where the current scales with $\alpha = \frac{1}{2}$~\cite{conti2026electroforming}.
-The model offers an alternative closer to the computational data proposed by the COMSOL simulation, and it relies on geometrical parameters, such as the cross-section area $A_{CS_{dev}}$ or the lenght of the device $L_{dev}$, the transition magnitude R$_R$, the specific thermal resistance $R_{th0}$ and the easily accessible value of the room temperature resistivity $\rho_{20°C}$:
+The model offers an alternative closer to the computational data proposed by the FEM simulation, and it relies on geometrical parameters, such as the cross-section area $A_{CS_{dev}}$ or the length of the device $L_{dev}$, the transition magnitude R$_R$, the specific thermal resistance $R_{th0}$ and the easily accessible value of the room temperature resistivity $\rho_{20^\circ C}$.
+The threshold current can be computed as:

-Eq.~\ref{eq:i} serves as the starting point of the model, based on the Joule heating description of the switching.
-By substituting the expressions provided by Eq.~\ref{eq:ii} for the thermal conductivity and Eq.~\ref{eq:iii} for the equivalent $c$ term is possible to derive the model proposed in Eq.~\ref{IT_model}.
-We underline that the approximation in Eq.~\ref{eq:iii} is based on the following assumptions: 1) considering T close to room temperature, the temperature depending term converges to value close to $\frac{1}{2}$ for T$_{TH}$ in a wide range between 55 °C and 75 °C, which is typical for VO$_2$-based devices.
+where Eq.~\ref{IT_model} can be derived by substituting in Eq.~\ref{eq:i} the expressions in Eq.~\ref{eq:ii} for the thermal conductivity and Eq.~\ref{eq:iii} for the equivalent $c$ term.
+We underline that the approximation in Eq.~\ref{eq:iii} is based on the following assumptions: 1) considering T close to room temperature, the temperature depending term converges to value close to $\frac{1}{2}$ for T$_{TH}$ in a wide range between 55 $^\circ$C and 75 $^\circ$C, which is typical for VO$_2$-based devices.
 2) $\rho_{TH}$ is the resistivity at the transition point, which can be expressed as the semi-difference between the resistivity when the transition starts $\rho_{s}$ and ends $\rho_{e}$ in the $\Delta T$ range. $\rho_{e}$ can be expressed as $\rho_{m}$, considering the limited change of resistivity observed after the transition.
-At the same time, $\rho_{20°C}$ can be expressed in function of $\rho_{s}$:
+At the same time, $\rho_{20 ^\circ C}$ can be expressed in function of $\rho_{s}$:

 \\